An essay by Aisha Sabatini Sloan

 November 2, 2021 • 5.5 x 7 • 144 pages • 978-1-56689-619-1

-The Spatial Species series, edited by Youmna Chlala and Ken Chen, investigates the ways we activate space through language.
+Borealis is the first book commissioned for the Spatial Species series, edited by Youmna Chlala and Ken Chen.
+The series investigates the ways we activate space through language.
 In the tradition of Georges Perec’s An Attempt at Exhausting a Place in Paris, Spatial Species titles are pocket-sized editions, each keenly focused on place.
 Instead of tourist spots and public squares, we encounter unmarked, noncanonical spaces: edges, alleyways, diasporic traces.
 Such intimate journeying requires experiments in language and genre, moving travelogue, fiction, or memoir into something closer to eating, drinking, and dreaming.

 About the Author

 Aisha Sabatini Sloan was born and raised in Los Angeles.
 Her writing about race and current events is often coupled with analysis of art, film, and pop culture.
 She studied English literature at Carleton College and went on to earn an MA in cultural studies and studio art from the Gallatin School of Individualized Study at NYU and an MFA in creative nonfiction from the University of Arizona.
 She is the author of the essay collections The Fluency of Light: Coming of Age in a Theater of Black and White and Dreaming of Ramadi in Detroit.
 With her father, she is the author of Captioning the Archives, a conversation through image and text.
 She is a recipient of the 2018 CLMP Firecracker Award for Creative Nonfiction and a 2020 National Endowment for the Arts Literature Fellowship.
 She teaches creative writing at the University of Michigan.

 Praise for Borealis